ohroy/hexo-abbrlink/README.md

 [![npm](https://img.shields.io/npm/dt/hexo-abbrlink.svg)](https://www.npmjs.com/package/hexo-abbrlink)

 A [Hexo plugin](https://hexo.io/plugins/) to generate static post link based on post titles.
+Supports `.textbundle` -- a file format contents markdown and its assets.
+Actually, `.textbundle` file is a folder which shows like a file in Finder on macOS.

 ## Suggest
 [https://github.com/rozbo/hexo-abbrlink2](https://github.com/rozbo/hexo-abbrlink2), supports the orderly growth of ID is beta now.
 The working principle of `hexo-abbrlink2` is different from this plug-in, not as an upgraded version of this plugin, they are different individuals.